eead-csic-compbio/scripting_linux_shell/session1.md

 You will see that the contents of the file are now printed to the terminal.
 This is because the `cat` command emits as output the contents of the file, and as no redirection of such output is done, it ends in what is called the 'standard out', which in this case is the terminal screen.
 Of course, you could redirect the output of cat to another file using the `>` symbol (for example, `cat P08660.aln > P08660.aln.copy`), although in this case it makes no sense (since you could just copy the file with `cp`).

+There are ways to print our own text to the terminal screen.
+For example, the `echo` command:

+    echo "Hello world"

+Or the `printf` command:

+    printf "Hello world\n"

+Note how the `echo` command ends with a new line before the command line.
+However, the `printf` command does not create this new line itself, and we have to tell it to do it with the `\n` special symbol.
+In linux, we can use `\n` meaning new line for any text string.
+Other useful symbol of this kind is the `\t` to insert a tab.
+Try:

+    printf "\tHello world\n"

-There is a way to print the content of the file, but in the opposite direction.
+Besides `cat`, there are other commands to output the contents of a text file.
+For example, there is a way to print the content of the file, but in the opposite direction.
 Try:

     tac P08660.aln